jiahao19971/pg-partition/Readme.md

 # LOGLEVEL=DEBUG
 ```

-2. Once we have the .env ready, we will need to create a `config.yaml`
+## 2. Once we have the `.env` ready, we will need to create a `config.yaml`
-- The main purpose of the config.yaml is to allow the script to known what table, and variables to perform the partitioning on
+- The main purpose of the `config.yaml` is to allow the script to known what table, and variables to perform the partitioning on

 ```diff
 + List of table you want to perform partition on